Catrionamcd/ViewsIt-Site/README.md

 A visitor to the site does not have to be registered to see the approved channels and approved posts on the ViewsIt site.

 * A visitor will be presented with a navigation bar that includes :
-1. The site logo
+1. The site logo.
-2. A home button
+2. A home button.
-3. Register or login option
+3. Register or login options.
 4. View a list of the approved channels on the site.
-5. Search field
+5. Search field.

 ![alt text](assets/images/Navbar-No-Login.png)

-* The site visitor may search for phrase contained in either Post Title, Post Content, or Post Author.
+* The site visitor may search for a phrase contained in either Post Title, Post Content, or Post Author.
-* Entering a username into the search field allows a user to find all of their own posts (or others).
+* Entering a username into the search field allows a user to find all of the posts contributed by that author name.
 * Approved posts will be displayed for the site user to view and read.

 ![alt text](assets/images/Search-By-Author.png)